Zum Inhalt

 form-action 'self'

-All data is stored locally in JSON format in the secure area of CCM19.
-If you use the download version, you will find the data in the /var directory of your installation.
+All data is stored locally in the secure area of CCM19 in JSON-format.
+If you use the download-version, you will find the data in the /var directory of your installation.

-The storage and processing is so efficient that even several million calls per day can be processed without any problems.
+Storage and processing are so efficient that even several million requests per day can be handled without any issues.

-CCM19 alternatively uses MongoDB from version 4.0.
-In this variant, all data is stored in the database.
+Alternatively, CCM19 uses MongoDB version 4.0 or higher.
+In this version, all data is stored in the database.

-In this case, the /var directory is still used for caching purposes, so it must still be writable.
+In this case, the /var-directory is still used for caching-purposes, so it must remain writable.

-CCM19 requires multi-document transactions.
-These are only supported in replica sets and (from MongoDB version 4.2) in sharded clusters.
-It is therefore generally necessary to set up a replica set even with 1-server configurations.
+CCM19 requires multi---document-transactions.
+These are supported only in replica-sets and (starting with MongoDB-version 4.2) in sharded clusters.
+Therefore, it is generally necessary to set up a Replica-Set even in 1---server-configurations.
 No other special settings are required.

-Before the release, we carry out various tests to find and correct typical errors.
-Furthermore, there is an extended beta phase in which many customers participate and give us feedback before the final release.
+Prior to release, we conduct various tests to identify and correct common errors.
+Additionally, there is an extended beta phase in which many customers participate and provide us with feedback before the final release.

 • PHP version 7.2 or higher